 During the second year the course load is lighter, as fellows are fully engaged in their research by then.
 Transferable skills courses on writing and teaching as well as various workshops to foster professional development are offered continuously.

 During the third year, BIGSSS-departs fellows conduct a stay abroad at one of the BIGSSS-departs academic or inter-sectoral partner institutions.
 They also participate in the annual Research Day and Career Day where they receive important input for their individual career development.

 Courses of the current semester can be downloaded in the grey box on the BIGSSS start page.
-Alternatively, you can access them in the course catalogue of the University of Bremen and Jacobs University's Campusnet.
+Alternatively, you can access them in the course catalogue of the University of Bremen and Constructor University's Campusnet.

 Teaching Experience in BIGSSS-departs